aqamar8/SmartBrace/README.md

 - receives current vibrator motor setting (e.g: ON/OFF) via firebase, any changes made get transmitted to firebase and into Arduino
-- reset user data option, confirms with the user and, upon confirmation clears the following data :LogData/GyroData/EmgData on firebase
+- reset user data option, confirms with the user and, upon confirmation clears the following data: LogData/GyroData/EmgData on firebase
 - all settings received/transmitted in realtime

 SmartBrace Website (complete) - Cameron B.-developed, Abaad Q.-hosted: